 - Valid Class 5 driver’s license and access to a vehicle would be helpful as we work across a rural region.

 - The successful applicant enjoys small town living and municipal politics, is outgoing, engaging, creative, confident, responsible, energetic, has excellent time management and interpersonal skills, good judgement, and is self-motivated.

 - Being 30 or under; unemployed, underemployed, or a recent grad; a Canadian citizen, permanent resident, or have refugee status is not mandatory but could allow for additional internship funding.

-Late September 2022 to at least March 2023.
+Start by late November 2023 to early June 2024.
 The position is 40 hours a week with a flexible schedule.
 Become part of our energetic EOS team and enjoy a fun, relaxed atmosphere in our beautiful Main Street office overlooking the Bay of Fundy.
-Potential for extension, depending on further funding or municipal budget approval.
-Salary range of around $19-22 per hour dependent on experience.
+Potential for extension, depending on further funding.
+Salary range of around $20-22 per hour dependent on experience.

 Application Procedure and Deadline: